cybergrrl/scoutaloud/content/projects/xmas-movie-discovery/films/the_disappearance_of_haruhi_suzumiya_2010.md

 description = """A week before Christmas, Kyon wakes up in a world where the SOS Brigade doesn't exist.
 Mikuru and Yuki don't recognize him, and Haruhi and Itsuki seem to have vanished."""

 [taxonomies]
-xmas_genres = ['Science Fiction', 'Drama', 'Global', 'Animation', 'Comedy', 'Mystery']
+xmas_genres = ['Comedy', 'Mystery', 'Global', 'Science Fiction', 'Drama', 'Animation']

 [extra]
 film_url = """https://letterboxd.com/film/the-disappearance-of-haruhi-suzumiya/"""